AndriyMulyar/medaCy_dataset_template/README.md

 Package Maintainers
 ===================
-The individuals / organization that maintains this copy of the dataset.
+The individuals / organization that maintain this copy of the dataset.
 Include links and information about the best ways they can be reached.